 Child falls into rhinoceros exhibit at Florida zoo

-A child was taken to the hospital after stumbling into a rhinoceros exhibit at a Florida zoo and coming into contact with one of the animals, officials said Tuesday.
+A 2-year-old girl is recovering in the hospital after stumbling into a rhinoceros exhibit at a Florida zoo and coming into contact with one of the animals, officials said Tuesday.

 In a statement, the zoo said "the snout of at least one of rhinoceroses made contact with the child."
 Spokesman Elliot Zirulnik told CBS affiliate WKMG-TV the snout is defined as the area below the animal's horn.

-The child was rescued and taken to the Arnold Palmer Children's Hospital in Orlando, WKMG reported.
-The child's condition and the nature of the injuries is unclear.
+The girl was rescued and taken to the Arnold Palmer Children's Hospital in Orlando, WKMG reported.
 The child's mother was also transported to a local hospital for unspecified treatment.

+In a statement released by the hospital later Tuesday, the girl's father said she is "doing well" and the mother had been treated and released.
+The family asked for privacy following what the father called a "trying day."

 "Our number one concern is the safety and welfare of our guests and our hearts go out to the family," the zoo's executive director Keith Winsten said.
 "Safety has always been of paramount importance to us and we are suspending these encounters until we have thoroughly reviewed our processes and procedures to ensure this cannot happen again."